Dav1dParker/UnityCardGamePrototype/README.md

   - **Deck** – initial card pile
   - **Tableau** – allows stacked placement with vertical offset
   - **Foundation** – accepts only one card at a time
-- **Dynamic offset scaling**: spacing automatically increases with the number of cards in a tableau
+- **Dynamic offset scaling**: spacing automatically decreases with the number of cards in a tableau

 ### Undo System
 - Undo button reverts the last successful move between stacks
 - Works across all stack types
 - Restores correct sibling order and tableau offset
-- Includes one **unused button** placeholder for future functionality

 ### Architecture
-- Clear separation of logic:
   - **Core** — stack management and layout
   - **Input** — drag handling via new Input System
   - **View** — card visuals and interactions
   - **Logic** — undo system and history tracking
-- Modularized with **Assembly Definitions (.asmdef)** for faster compilation and strict dependency flow:

 ---